Rebuild Ocean Abundance

 To accomplish this, Oceana Canada’s campaigns address significant barriers to fisheries recovery, tackling issues that offer the greatest potential to restore Canada’s depleted fish populations within our lifetime.

-In October 2017, Oceana Canada released, The Fishery Audit, the most comprehensive review of the state of Canada’s fisheries and the first annual assessment of how the government is managing them.
+In October, Oceana Canada released, Fishery Audit 2017, the most comprehensive review of the state of Canada’s fisheries and the first annual assessment of how the government is managing them.
 The results revealed that Canadian fisheries are in trouble: only one third of stocks are considered healthy and 13 per cent are in critical condition.
 Further, the health of 36 per cent can’t be determined because there is insufficient information to properly assess them.
-The Fishery Audit includes information on 194 stocks, representing all major marine fisheries and the most ever analyzed in Canada.
+Fishery Audit 2017 includes information on 194 stocks, representing all major marine fisheries and the most ever analyzed in Canada.

 What We Do